kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 ng generate component to-do/list --no-spec
 ```

-Now, since we need to load out ToDo list from ListComponent, let's move code of 'to-do.component.html' to 'list.component.html'.
+Now, since we need to load our ToDo list from ListComponent, let's move code of 'to-do.component.html' to 'list.component.html'.
 With this, we now need to load ListComponent in ToDoComponent.

 **app/to-do/to-do.component.html**